thevoidwatches/Important-Boi/README.md

- discord dice-roller designed for Mutants and Masterminds.
+A dice-rolling Discord bot designed for the Mutants and Masterminds ttrpg system by Green Ronin.
 Functionality inspired by jwolfman's Kid Robot (https://github.com/jwolfman/KidRobot), all code original.

 Add to a server: (http://bit.ly/ImportantBoi)